redimp/otterwiki-documentation/installation.md

 when hosting multiple services on a host and make it much easier to configure https.
 Neither An Otter Wiki itself nor the in the docker image provides https.

 Mini how-tos for configuring Apache, NGINX and Caddy are provided below.
-For complete documention please check the corresponding software documention.
+For more detailed informations please check the corresponding software documentation.

 ## NGINX

 This is a minimal example of a config that configures NGINX as a reverse proxy.
 The full documentation about NGINX as reverse proxy can be found [here](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).

-It's assumed that An Otter Wiki is running either in a docker container or as a uwsgi process and listening on port 8080.
+It's assumed that An Otter Wiki is running either in a docker container or as a `uwsgi` process and listening on port 8080.

 ```nginx
 server {